microsoft/WindowsCloudAcademy/Challenges/W365/03-W365-App-Deployment.md

 ## Challenge

-It is important that your users have Visual Studio Code installed.
+It is important that your users have **Visual Studio Code** installed.

+You can choose to deploy the app either as a Win32 application or as a Microsoft Store app.

+If you decide to deploy Visual Studio Code as a Win32 application, use a unique app name format such as: **App-P[count]-YourAppName**.

 ## Success Criteria

-1. Visual Studio Code, with the name **App-P[count]-YourAppName** is available as a new Windows application (Win32) in Intune.
-2. Application Visual Studio Code is assigned and installed on your Cloud PC.
+- Application Visual Studio Code is assigned and installed on your Cloud PC.

 ## Learning Resources
 - [Windows 365 and Apps](https://learn.microsoft.com/en-us/windows-365/enterprise/app-overview)